basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

 PRIMARY KEY  ((region, state, QUANTUM(time, 1, 's')), ...)
 ```

-A maximum of one quantum function can be specified and it must be the last element of the paritition key.
+A maximum of one quantum function can be specified and it must be the last element of the partition key.

 The quantum function takes 3 parameters: